 - Rome 72H: 3-day ticket valid for any ATAC transportation option (€18).

-If you are going to spend a week in Rome and you plan to move around mainly by public transport, don't think twice: it will be worth buying a CIS ticket since for less than 3,50 € per day you will have unlimited access to the entire transport network of the city.
+If you are going to be in Rome for a week and you plan to move mainly by public transport, do not think twice: it will be worth buying a CIS ticket because for less than 3.50 € per day you will have unlimited access to the entire transport network of the city.

 In case your trip is going to be shorter, or your accommodation is in the city center and you can walk to most points of interest, it is probably worth buying a single ticket every time you use public transport.

 3. Rome subway schedules

 The Rome metro is open from 5:30 in the morning until 23:30 at night every day, except on Fridays and Saturdays when the service is extended until 1:30 but with a lower frequency of trains than the rest of the schedule.

 4. Traveling by public transport with the Roma Pass and the Hop On Hop Off Bus

 Some Rome Hop On Hop Off sightseeing bus tickets also include a multi-day public transport pass, plus the bus itself is a very good way to get around the city.

 5. Most important metro lines and stops

-Rome is served by three subway lines: A, B and C:
+Rome has three metro lines: A, B and C:

 - Line A (orange): the line with metro stops at the most popular places in the city.
 Cipro for the Vatican Museums, Ottaviano for St. Peter's Basilica, Flaminio for Villa Borghese, Barberini for the Trevi Fountain, and Vittorio Emanuele for Santa Maria Maggiore, among others.

 - Line C (green): being the most recently opened line, it will probably be the one you will take the least.
 It runs from Monte Clodio/Mazzini to Lodi, but not all stops are operational as the line is still under construction.

-One thing that can be a bit confusing when taking the B metro line in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one heading to Bufalotta and one to Casal Monastero.
+One thing that can be a little confusing when taking the B metro line in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one heading to Bufalotta and one to Casal Monastero.